Historical Themes

 • Extreme Metaphysics

-• Some philosophers have argued there are no physical objects, time is unreal, and tomatoes aren’t red or any other color.
+• Some philosophers have argued that there are no physical objects, that time is unreal, and that tomatoes aren’t red or any other color.

 • The universe consists of physical objects, atoms, subatomic particles, radiation, energy, space, and time.

-• Perception and memory are for the most part reliable.
+• Perception and memory are reliable though fallible.

 • Events are generally caused.